Deages/Fortigate-Object-Cleanup/README.md

 Generates a verbose `.txt` log file to provide an exact audit trail of why an object was marked valid or invalid for peer review.

 ---

+## Nuances:
+- It's hard coded to ignore 129.78.0.0/16 since that's our org IP range.
+- It's hard coded to ignore any object that has "VRF Peer" in the name for our use cases.

 ## Prerequisites